Kwirtz/novelpy/docs/source/usage.rst

    ref_cooc.main()

+| If you use MongoDB backend make sure to use the client_name and db_name arguments (:ref:`Utils`).
-Once the co-occurrence matrices are done you should have a new folder "cooc".
+| Once the co-occurrence matrices are done you should have a new folder "cooc".
 Depending on which co-occurrence matrices you runned you will have different folder.
 In the tutorial case we wanted the co-occurrence matrix of journals cited per paper.

 ::

    project
    ├── demo.py
-   ├── Data
+   └── Data
-   │  ├── docs
+      ├── docs
-   │  │   ├── authors.json
+      │   ├── authors.json
-   │  │   ├── references.json
+      │   ├── references.json
-   │  │   └── meshterms.json
+      │   └── meshterms.json
-   │  │
+      │
-   │  │── cooc
+      └── cooc
-   │  │  └── c04_referencelist
+         └── c04_referencelist
-   │  │      └── weighted_network_self_loop.p
+             └── weighted_network_self_loop.p
-   │  │

-| Read more on the create_cooc function here :ref:`Utils`_
+| Read more on the create_cooc function here :ref:`Utils`
 | Now you can run the Foster et al. (2015) indicator

 .. code-block:: python
+   # Most (if not every) indicator works for a given year, here we want novelty for papers done in 2000
    focal_year = 2000

+   # Class that helps you load, save and compute scores
    companion = novelpy.utils.run_indicator_tools.create_output(
                collection_name = 'meshterms_sample',
                var = 'c04_referencelist',